 The draft periodic status review for the Steller Sea Lion was reviewed by species experts and biologists from state, tribal, and federal agencies.
 It is available for a 90-day public comment period from 15 April-14 July 2021.
-Comments received will be considered during the preparation of the final periodic status review.
-The Department intends to present the results of this periodic status review to the Fish and Wildlife Commission for action at the meeting in August 2021.
+Comments received were considered during the preparation of the final periodic status review.
+The Department presented the results of this periodic status review to the Fish and Wildlife Commission for action at a meeting in August 2021.